Sepsis

 • The immunocompromised (this may be due to medication or disease)

-• The very young (neonates)
+• The very young (under 1 year)

-• Woman who are pregnant or have given birth, miscarried or had a termination of pregnancy in the last 6 weeks.
+• Woman who are pregnant or have given birth, miscarried or had a termination of pregnancy in the last 6 weeks

 Common sources of infection: